 Coconut oil has got to be the ONE product, a natural resource that can easily replace many of your other personal care and household products.
-It has so many benefits and new uses for coconut oil are being discovered every day!
+It has so many benefits and I’m sure all the uses for coconut oil are yet to be discovered!

-The reason I’m sharing all of this info about coconut oil with you is because I’m becoming increasingly more aware of the importance of getting rid of the chemicals I use on my body and in my home.
-Having a special needs child has me more aware of that more now than ever.
+The reason I’m sharing all of this info about coconut oil with you is because I’ve become increasingly more aware of the importance of getting rid of the chemicals I use on my body and in my home.
+Furthermore, having a special needs child has me keenly aware of that more, now than ever.

-Before going into coconut oil’s various benefits and ways you can use it, let’s first look at what coconut oil is and how it’s derived.
+Before going into all the uses for coconut oil and its various benefits, let’s first look at what coconut oil is and how it’s derived.

 What is Coconut Oil?

-Coconut oil is extracted in one of three ways: Cold pressed, Expeller pressed or Heated.
+Secondly, coconut oil is extracted in one of three ways: Cold pressed, Expeller pressed or Heated.
 It’s difficult (if not impossible) to extract the oil from the coconut without some form of heat being generated.
-Expeller pressing involves the extraction of the oil from the coconut using high pressure.
+Similarly, expeller pressing involves the extraction of the oil from the coconut using high pressure.
 This in turn generates heat naturally.

 The term “cold pressed” is used much like expeller pressing, with the pressing and grinding of the coconut.
 Heat is also generated but during processing, it’s kept well below 120 degrees Fahrenheit to preserve as much of the nutritional value of the oil as possible.